Event report: Scottish LEADER Conference 2016

 The conference programme featured a mix of presentations, workshops, a project visit and an interactive session to explore possible LEADER cooperation projects.

-In this event report you can get links to workshop presentations, a short film featuring inspiring LEADER projects shown at the conference, photos from the event, a summary of tweets using the #ScotLEADER16 hashtag and more.
+In this event report you can get links to workshop presentations, a short film featuring inspiring LEADER projects shown at the conference, photos from the event, and more.

 Thursday afternoon networking